About the Alexandria Domestic Violence Program

 - threat or harm

-In Alexandria alone, hundreds of women and their children live in constant terror and pain as a result of family violence.
+In Alexandria alone, hundreds of women , men and children live in constant terror and pain as a result of family violence.
 The abuse can be physical, ranging from slaps and kicks to punching and stabbing; or psychological, including threats or verbal abuse that make a person fear for her or his safety.

 Are You a Victim?